WronskiN/AboutMe/README.md

 Here I am now, after several web design courses and a few commercial projects as a freelancer.
 I am ready to start a new career as a Front End Web Developer in your company.
 I'd love to have the chance to challenge my skills and grow with your experienced team.

-You can check out more project on my website: https://sotonweb.co.uk

 <h2>Tools I know</h2>

-HTML, CSS, Sass, JavaScript, ES6, React, Styled Components, Wordpress, WebPack, NPM, GIT, VSC, Photoshop, Illustrator, Figma.
+HTML, CSS, Sass, Tailwindcss, Bootstrap, JavaScript, ES6, React, Styled Components, Wordpress, WebPack, NPM, GIT, VSC, Photoshop, Illustrator, Figma.

 <h2>Currently learning</h2>

-React,
+Vue,

 <h3>Cooperation</h3>